mearashadowfax/FurnishFlow/README.md

 Welcome to FurnishFlow, an interactive prototype of a furniture store website, created using the Bootstrap framework.

 ## Overview
-We are excited to showcase FurnishFlow, one of our recent projects.
-It allowed us to expand our skill set and delve into the world of Bootstrap.
+I am excited to showcase FurnishFlow, one of my recent projects.
+It allowed me to expand my skill set and delve into the world of Bootstrap.
 The result is a visually captivating and user-friendly website that seamlessly blends functionality with a modern and sleek design.

 ### Key Features
 - Easy-to-navigate and intuitive browsing experience